 Over a four-year period, Aubrey was in and out of treatment centers in four different states.
 With each admission, family and friends prayed and hoped she would return to a healthier relationship with herself and food.
 Unfortunately, as is the case with many eating disorders, Aubrey's illness was discovered too late.
 Aubrey lost her battle in September 2005 at age 22 due to complications of an eating disorder.
 Family and friends were left questioning, "How did we not know?
 What if we'd known sooner?"

-Aubrey’s Song Foundation is a 501(c)(3) not-for-profit foundation established in November of 2005 to honor the memory of Aubrey Michelle Clark who died from eating disorder-related complications at the tender age of 22 in September of 2005.
+Aubrey’s Song Foundation is a 501(c)(3) not-for-profit organization established in November of 2005 to honor the memory of Aubrey and to help others so that no other family ever has to suffer this kind of pain ever again.

-The night Aubrey’s friends learned of her passing, they gathered in the living room of her home and spent the night going through pictures, CD’s, and scrapbooks to prepare for her funeral visitation and service.
-One of those friends spent his night writing a song, which was the next day recorded at a studio, and later played at her memorial service.
+The night Aubrey’s friends learned of her passing, they gathered in the living room of her home going through pictures, CD’s, and scrapbooks.
+One of those friends spent his night writing a song, which was recorded at a studio the next day, and later played at her memorial service.